docutils/docutils/sandbox/html4strict/README.txt

 *Almost*, as it contains some deprecated constructs and "a minimum of formatting information" in order to ensure correct display with deficient but (at the time of creation) widespread browsers (mainly IE6).

+A new HTML5 writer with most features of this writer may become part of Docutils 0.13.

 Objective
 ----------